SAP-samples/teched2022-DA262/exercises/ex1/README.md

 6. In the Data Builder, check check all five objects and choose *Deploy* from the action bar.
 Wait for a success message of the deployment before you proceed further.
 <br> ![](images/mass_deploy.jpg)

+**Note:** As said, you could also load the same table data directly from [SAP Data Marketplace](https://blogs.sap.com/2021/12/13/sap-data-warehouse-cloud-data-marketplace-an-overview/) or by [uploading the respective CSVs](https://help.sap.com/docs/SAP_DATA_WAREHOUSE_CLOUD/c8a54ee704e94e15926551293243fd1d/8bba251c78874736963703cff56b1b74.html) directly into tables.
+We will be adding an own chapter on both ways after TechEd.
+For the time being, we concentrate on the straight-forward way as described here.

 ## Exercise 1.2 - Create Snapshot and inspect data

 By default, remote tables are accessed on the fly in a "federated" fashion.
 In some situations, it can be helpful to replicate the data though, esp. if latency or other performance considerations apply.
 To become  familiar also with this functionality, you draw a replicated "snapshot" of the data in SAP Data Warehouse Cloud.